SylviaOne/Repo-hub/README.md

-## What do you call a boomerang that won't come back?
-A stick.
+## What do you call a sheep with no legs?
+A cloud.